Neil Greatrex: UDM

-He married Sheila Waterhouse in 1972 and had two daughters (born 1975 and 1982).
-He lived in Teversal.
+Fraud trial

 With Mick Stevens (UDM general secretary), Greatrex appeared in court on 20 May 2011, accused of stealing almost £150,000 from a fund intended to help sick miners.
 Their trial began in March 2012.
 Greatrex abused his position as a trustee of the fund by paying for work on his own home.

 On 3 April 2012 the jury found Greatrex guilty of all 14 charges, they found Stevens not guilty.
 Greatrex was advised by the judge to expect a custodial sentence.

 He was jailed for four years.

 In December 2012, Birmingham Crown Court ordered Greatrex to repay over £200,000.